tdrhq/eyepatch/README.md

 3. There's support for mocking out final methods, but this isn't exposed as of yet.
 Hopefully I'll release this real quick.

+## API level support

+Currently only API level >= 23 is supported, we're working on bringing this all the way back to 14.

 ## Author